 Picture this: You’ve just finished a six-hour data science interview and you nailed every technical question, even that one about writing a KNN algorithm from scratch!

 But a few days later the recruiter gets back to you: application rejected.

 Many times these rejections happen in spite of brilliant technical prowess, often because you didn’t spend enough time preparing for data science behavioral interview questions.
-Behavioral interview questions are discussion-based and seemingly benign, proving deceptively easy to study for.
+These questions are discussion-based and seemingly benign, proving deceptively easy to study for.
 However, these questions are asked to gather specific information about your skills and experiences like:

 You will do better with behavioral questions if you learn what interviewers look for in your responses.
-A strong answer to a behavioral question is structured, clear and tells a story.
+A strong answer to a behavioral question is structured, clear, and tells a story.

 Data Science interview questions frameworks don’t have to be this rigid every time.
 Just remember, as a baseline, if you provide an overview of the problem and then go into the details of your approach/how you solved the problem, your answer will be effective.

 Here is an example answer for a behavioral question using the STAR method: